smilevideo/slumber-frontend/README.md

 # slumber-frontend
-React/Redux frontend for Slumber, a sleep log/dream diary/sleep-performance analytics web app
+React/Redux frontend for Slumber, a sleep log/dream diary/~~sleep-performance analytics~~ web app.
+Also makes use of the react-calendar and date-fns packages

 ## Future Improvements:
 - Move token from localStorage to an httpOnly cookie